 Update: The original version of this article “speculated” that the site was a new version of Mike Volin’s “Where’s Obama’s Birth Certificate.”
 Volin says that the site is not his.

 I sent Mike Volin a brief apology for my earlier speculation, and I got a reply stating that WOBC2.com is not his site, and that he doesn’t have access to it.
 I take him at his word on this.

-I looked a little more closely at the sites and found these at the bottom:
+I looked a little more closely at the two sites and found these at the bottom:

 That’s the one from Volin’s site on the right.
 Now here’s the amazing fact, a search of “Kellyville Productions” (plural) on Google returns no other web sites except these two.
 It looks like there’s more copying out there than I first thought.
 WOBC2 links to Volin’s Blog Talk radio page, by the way.

 In addition to the website, there is an @WOBC2dotCom” Twitter account. a Google+ profile, with these folks in his circle: